INFORMATION & RESEARCH

 Native Law Centre – very reliable online research centre prepared by the University of Saskatchewan; contains many useful sources for law students considering specialization in Aboriginal law

-Library and Archives Canada / Aboriginal Peoples Collection provides access to a rich selection of resources ranging from databases to virtual displays
+Library and Archives Canada / Indigenous Heritage Collection provides access to a rich selection of resources ranging from databases to virtual displays

 A Select and Annotated Bibliography regarding Bill C-31, Indian registration and band membership prepared by the Department of Indian Affairs and Northern Development Canada, annotated bibliography of monographs, journal articles, conference proceedings, etc. focusing on Aboriginal women